amansgith/Employee-CRM-app/README.md

-# Employee-CRM-app
+# Ecommerce-CRM-app
-An App made with Python and Django to manage Employee Details
+An App made with Python and Django to manage Customer Details